chandanmalla/Marketing-Analytics/README.md

 - Purchase behaviour Covid 2nd wave was different than 1st and Normal days, it showed people tend to save more than spend it.
 - During Weekday and Weekend purchase behavior was mostly similar.
 - During Beginning of the month people tend to buy products more on expensive side than mid or end of the month.

+### For Power BI Analysis please download the file POWER_MM.zip and extract it